 “I figured I had nothing to lose, though,” he said.
 “The worst-case scenario was that someone would get my phone number and email address and spam me.
 The best-case scenario was I’d get my CompTIA A+ certification and a foot in the door to a decent career and living.”

 When he enrolled in IT-Ready, Rivera already possessed robust knowledge in information technology.
-He had an associate’s degree in computer and information sciences and support services, and had worked part-time for years at Community College of Philadelphia providing technical support to students working in the school’s computer labs.
+He had an associate’s degree in computer and information sciences and support services, and had worked part-time for years at a community college providing technical support to students working in the school’s computer labs.

 “Although I got into technology somewhat later in life than some people, it turns out I’m really good at it,” he said.
 “I even started my own IT business in my neighborhood, because I knew how to operate and fix computers, and I knew how to troubleshoot problems.
 I could tinker and solve problems and I felt a sense of accomplishment about that.”